hafeezkhan909/hafeezkhan909.github.io/_pages/about.md

 Previously, I earned my B.Tech. in Computer Science from BITS Pilani Dubai, graduating with an Excellence in Research Award under [Raja Muthalaghu](https://www.bits-pilani.ac.in/dubai/raja-muthalagu/).

-*Please reach out by email if our interests align and if you would like to collaborate!*
+*Please reach out by email if our interests align and you'd like to collaborate!*